Digital Markets & Services

 As drivers of digitalisation, digital products and services enable innovation and growth.
 To successfully capitalise on opportunities in digital markets, it is essential to proactively and prudently navigate legal pitfalls.

-The digital transformation is creating new markets, products and services.
-At the same time, regulatory complexity is increasing considerably: While the Digital Markets Act (DMA) and the Digital Services Act (DSA) impose strict rules for platforms, market participants and digital services, new civil, product and security law regulations apply to the development and distribution of digital products and services.
-Our experienced experts provide you with comprehensive and goal-oriented support in all strategic and legal matters.
+Digital transformation is creating new markets, products and services.
+At the same time, regulatory complexity is increasing considerably: while the Digital Markets Act (DMA) and the Digital Services Act (DSA) impose strict rules for platforms, market participants and digital services, new civil, product and security law regulations apply to the development and distribution of digital products and services.
+Our experienced experts provide you with all-round, goal-oriented assistance in all strategic and legal matters.

 Our services